Joel Osteen: Events

-Books

-Osteen's first book, Your Best Life Now: 7 Steps to Living at Your Full Potential, was released in October 2004, and reached the number 1 position on The New York Times Best Seller list.

-He released his second book, titled Become a Better You: 7 Keys to Improving Your Life Every Day, in October 2007.
-It also topped The New York Times Best Seller list and had a first printing of three million copies.
-Osteen has said that the book focuses more on relationships and not getting stuck where we are in life.

-Besides those two books, Osteen has written more than 18 others.
-See, Book list.
+Shooting

+On February 11, 2024, a woman with a history of mental health issues, Genesse Ivonne Moreno, accompanied by her 7-year-old son, entered the church between services and began firing an AR-15 rifle.
+Two off-duty police officers working security returned fire and killed her.
+Her son was critically injured with a gunshot to the head by the police officers during the exchange of gunfire.
+Another man who was present was wounded in the hip, treated at a local hospital and released.

 Personal life

 On April 4, 1987, Osteen married Victoria Osteen (née Iloff), who later would become co-pastor of Lakewood Church.
-They have a son and daughter.
-In 2002, his older siblings, Paul, Lisa, and Tamara, and his younger sister, April, were also involved in full-time ministry, and his half-brother Justin was doing missionary work.
+They have two children.
+In 2002, some of his siblings, including Paul, were also involved in full-time ministry.

 Osteen lives with his family in a 17,000 square-foot mansion in River Oaks, with an estimated value of $10.5 million.
-Osteen says that as senior pastor, he draws no salary from the church, which has an annual budget of $70 million, and that he instead relies on income from book sales.
+Osteen says that as senior pastor, he draws no salary from the church, which has an annual budget of $70 million; instead, he relies on income from book sales.